RaVeR76/The-Kicks-Fix/bugs.md

 I couldn't get the bag to add both Kicks and Accessories.
 I couldn't work it out as I was using SKU for both products when added to bag but it was causing all sorts of errors when I was checking an Accessory SKU within the Kicks database and vice versa.
 In the end I figured a method out which might not be right or the best way but it works for now.

 * **Fix**
-Within ```bag_contents``` in the ```contexts.py```, as I was using SKU because of the bug, *Bug20* above where the two different products had many of the same PKs, I needed to differentiate between the two SKUs for this bug.
+Within ```bag_contents``` in the ```contexts.py```, as I was using SKU because of the bug, **Bug20**, above where the two different products had many of the same PKs, I needed to differentiate between the two SKUs for this bug.
 By luck I didn't have any proper SKUs for my Accessories that I found online so made these up and they all started with **RAVE** ha ha.
 So I just added a wee bit of code to check if the ```item_id``` in the bag had the word 'RAVE' in it.
 If it didn't have 'RAVE' it was a Kicks item so I get the object from my Kicks db and if it did have 'RAVE' it was an Accessory item so I get the object from my Accessories db.
 Talk about a stroke of luck tbh as my head was about to explode on this bug !!!

 My code below which solved this bug and before I refactored it:
 ![Kicks or Accessory Before Refactoring](https://github.com/RaVeR76/The-Kicks-Fix/raw/main/docs/screenshots/kicks-or-accessory-before.png)

 My code below which solved this bug and after I refactored it:
 ![Kicks or Accessory After Refactoring](https://github.com/RaVeR76/The-Kicks-Fix/raw/main/docs/screenshots/kicks-or-accessory-after.png)

 * **Verdict**
-In the end this solve this bug at this time so I was happy again, although this piece of ingenious code was removed at a later date, as I utilised the fact that my Kicks would have sizes and my Accessories would not which made it a little easier to work with.
+In the end this solved this bug at this time so I was happy again, although this piece of ingenious code was removed at a later date, as I utilised the fact that my Kicks would have sizes and my Accessories would not which made it a little easier to work with.
 Plus I used this fundamental difference on various occasions through my project to differentiate  between the two products.

 ## **[Bug 22](https://github.com/RaVeR76/The-Kicks-Fix/issues/22)**